Where to start?

 He also transformed Rowntree’s Chocolate Beans into Smarties.
-Brand extensions available today include large size Smarties, Fruity Smarties, and ice cream Smarties (including McFlurry versions).
+As a result, brand extensions available today include large size Smarties, Fruity Smarties, and ice cream Smarties (including McFlurry versions).

 While initially launched as ‘fruit confectionery brand’ extensions, KitKat and Smarties, evolved into discrete, and highly successful new ‘chocolate’ brands.
-As a result of these successes, Harris became Rowntree’s company Chairman in 1941.
+Following these successes, Harris became Rowntree’s company Chairman in 1941.
 Today he is also recognised as a father of modern marketing (Figure 2).

 Benefits of brand extension?

 Let’s decode the benefits of brand extensions to better define ‘success’.
 In summary brand extensions are a source of growth, or reputation, or both.